Ryansswell/PasswordGenerator/README.md

 # <Interactive Password Generator>

+- This is a unique project of mine that has helped me learn more JavaScript, HTML and CSS.
+- This project is to help anyone with a unique password!

+## Description

+Provide a short description explaining the what, why, and how of your project:

 Need a unique password for a website login?
 This app will generate a unique password you can copy and paste into the password field!
-A password of at least 8 characters will be generated.
+A password between 8 and 44 characters will be generated and you can select how many characters you would like.

-## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- This is a unique project of mine that has helped me learn more JavaScript, HTML and CSS.
-- This project is to help anyone with a unique password!

 ## Installation